-The MassArt Public Safety Department works closely with the Boston Police Department and the Massachusetts State Police Department, as well as surrounding Colleges of the Fenway police departments.
-The Boston Police regularly shares information with the MassArt Public Safety Department regarding criminal incidents in the area as well as any reports involving loud households and parties in area apartments.
-The MassArt Public Safety Department follows up on any of these reports.
-The MassArt Public Safety Department meets regularly with area college Public Safety/Police Departments and shares information with these agencies.
+The MassArt Department of Public Safety works closely with the Boston Police Department and the Massachusetts State Police Department, as well as surrounding Colleges of the Fenway police departments.
+The Boston Police regularly shares information with the MassArt Department of Public Safety regarding criminal incidents in the area as well as any reports involving loud households and parties in area apartments.
+The MassArt Department of Public Safety follows up on any of these reports.
+The MassArt Department of Public Safety meets regularly with area college Public Safety/Police Departments and shares information with these agencies.

-The MassArt Public Safety Department maintains a cooperative working relationship with state and local police agencies and area hospitals.
-If necessary, the MassArt Public Safety Department will serve as a referral agency when the assistance needed is not available on campus.
+The MassArt Department of Public Safety maintains a cooperative working relationship with state and local police agencies and area hospitals.
+If necessary, the MassArt Department of Public Safety will serve as a referral agency when the assistance needed is not available on campus.